C# Program Structure#

 Click OK in the bottom right corner.

 Tabs vs. spaces is not a significant issue inside a consistent environment, like Xamarin Studio, but if there are tab characters in a file, they can be expanded different amounts by different display programs.
-Then particularly if you mix tab characters and spaces you can get something very strange.
+Then, particularly if you mix tab characters and spaces, you can get something very strange.
 If only spaces are used, there is no ambiguity in different displays.

 The 3 vs. 4 spaces is not a big deal, but 3 appears to be large enough to see easily, and makes lines with nested indentation have more room.

-Compiler Error Help
+Compiler Error Help#

 Errors shown while editing: If you use an editor like Xamarin Studio, some of these errors are even checked while you type and are noted while you are editing.
 They may be indicated with a red squiggly underline, and possibly a red comment at the right.
 Sometimes the squiggle is just because you are in the middle of something, but if it is still there after you complete a whole statement, there may well be an issue to look at.
 Sometimes fixing the issue makes the annotation go away, but sometimes your program may really be fixed, even though the error annotation does not go away until you formally compile/build the whole program.
 This annoying ambiguity leads some people to turn off error annotations, and just let the system note errors after a complete compile cycle.

-After compiling and getting an error, sometimes reading the error description carefully will help you understand the problem.
+After compiling and getting an error, reading the error description carefully will sometimes help you understand the problem.
 Sometimes the error is very cryptic.
 In those cases it might help to look at the C# .NET error documentation,

 Each compiler error you make has a number shown in its description.
 Many of these error numbers are shown in the left column of the linked page.
 You can click to get a more complete explanation and examples.

 Another important way to learn about the error messages is to leverage your experience: After you have eventually found how to fix your error, allow the extra time to use your new knowledge, look back at the original error message, and see if the error description text makes more sense now.
 That should help next time, (and there usually is a next time).
 Even when the error description still makes no particular sense, you may well get into the same situation again, with the same error number.
-Then remembering the issue you found in a previous time could help.
+Then remembering the issue you found previously could help.

 Warning